Get Involved

 Cities like Detroit tend to have underutilized infrastructure, so business investments in these areas are less likely to require new infrastructure that may be costly.
 In addition, business tax breaks are meant to partially offset the increased business costs such as higher property taxes, lower public services, and higher crime rates associated with locating in poorer areas of a city.

-However, there are potential obstacles to achieving development goals of tax abatement programs.
+However, there are potential obstacles to achieving the development goals of tax abatement programs.
 Property taxes are a small part of total operating costs for businesses and sometimes tax breaks are provided to businesses that would have chosen the same location without incentives.
 The widespread use of incentives may also reduce their effectiveness.
 Thus, governments must be strategic in providing business tax incentives.

 Tax Abatement Programs in Michigan

 Michigan law offers many types of tax abatements for local governments to foster economic development.
-A strength of Michigan’s tax abatement landscape is the variety – abatements are available to targeted blighted areas and contaminated sites as well as high tech investment and job creation.
+A strength of Michigan’s tax abatement landscape is the variety – abatements are available to targeted blighted areas and contaminated sites as well as high-tech investment and job creation.
 Michigan’s three primary tax abatement programs are Renaissance Zones, Neighborhood Enterprise Zones, and Industrial Facilities Tax Abatements.

-Among the oldest and most commonly utilized tax abatement programs is the Industrial Facilities Tax (IFT) abatement program which applies to both construction of new industrial facilities and rehabilitation of existing industrial facilities.
+Among the oldest and most commonly utilized tax abatement programs is the Industrial Facilities Tax (IFT) abatement program which applies to both the construction of new industrial facilities and rehabilitation of existing industrial facilities.
 IFT abatements encourage Michigan manufacturers to build new plants, expand existing plants, renovate aging plants, or add new machinery and equipment.

 The Renaissance Zone Act authorizes targeted-zone programs for qualifying local units of government in which business and resident site-specific state and local taxes get waived for up to 15 years.
 Local units of government have to meet certain criteria of economic distress to qualify.
 The City of Detroit has 18 renaissance zones.